-Segment result represents the profit/(loss) generated by each segment without allocation of corporate income and central administration costs including directors' emoluments, share of result of associates, finance costs and income tax expense.
+Segment result represents the profit/(loss) generated by each segment without allocation of corporate income and central administration costs including directors' emoluments, share based payment, finance costs and income tax expense.
 This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.